mgtron278/medical_chatbot/readme.md

   - Verify the Neo4j connection details in the `.env` file.
   - Ensure that the Neo4j database is accessible and not restricted by firewall rules.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-By following these updated instructions, you ensure that all necessary configurations are in place before initializing the database and running migrations, leading to a smoother setup process.